You are here

-The U.K., through DFID, contributes to the following multi-donor trust funds and initiatives:
+Through DFID, the UK contributes to several multi-donor trust funds and initiatives:

-- The African Water Facility (AWF) (GBP 15 million) – The AWF was established in 2005 to assist African countries to meet the goals and targets for the water sector in line with the African Water Vision (AWV) and the Framework for Action (FFA).
+- The African Water Facility (GBP 15 million) – Established in 2005 to assist African countries to meet the goals and targets for the water sector in line with the African Water Vision and the Framework for Action.

-- Infrastructure Consortium for Africa (ICA) (GBP 1.5 million) – ICA was launched at the G8 Gleneagles Summit in 2005 to support the scaling up of investment for infrastructure development in Africa from both public and private sources.
+- Infrastructure Consortium for Africa (GBP 1.5 million) – Launched at the G8 Gleneagles Summit in 2005 to support the scaling up of investment for infrastructure development in Africa from both public and private sources.

-- NEPAD Infrastructure Project Preparation Facility (NEPAD-IPPF) (GBP 6 million) – NEPAD-IPPF was established in 2005 to support the preparation of viable and bankable regional infrastructure projects and programs in Africa.
-The aim is to attract more public and private investments for the development of infrastructure to the benefit of the Regional Member Countries of the Bank.
+- NEPAD Infrastructure Project Preparation Facility (GBP 6 million) – Established in 2005 to support the preparation of viable and bankable regional infrastructure projects and programs in Africa to attract more public and private investments for infrastructure development benefiting Bank Regional Member Countries.

-- Zimbabwe Multi-Donor Trust Fund (Zim-Fund) (GBP 10 million) – Zim-Fund was established in 2010 to contribute to early recovery and development efforts in Zimbabwe.
-The thematic scope of the Fund initially focuses on infrastructure investments in water & sanitation, and energy.
+- Zimbabwe Multi-Donor Trust Fund (GBP 10 million) – Established in 2010 to contribute to early recovery and development efforts in Zimbabwe.
+The Fund’s thematic scope initially focused on infrastructure investments in water & sanitation, and energy.

-- Multi-Donor Trust Fund for Countries in Transition (TFT) (GBP 2.4 million) – TFT was established in 2012 to respond to the imminent needs of the transformational period in North African region, particularly Egypt, Libya, Morocco and Tunisia, after the Arab Spring.
+- Multi-Donor Trust Fund for Countries in Transition (GBP 2.4 million) – Established in 2012 to respond to the imminent needs of the transformational period in North African region after the Arab Spring, particularly Egypt, Libya, Morocco and Tunisia.

-- Somalia Infrastructure Trust Fund (SIF) (US$1.8m) – SIF is part of a comprehensive, coherent and coordinated mul-ti-partner initiative to assist Somalia in consolidating peace and moving along a path of long-term development.
-The Somali New Deal COMPACT, endorsed in Brussels in September 2013 by the Federal Government of Somalia and its international partners, sets out a commitment to implementing a strategy that brings together development, humanitarian, diplomatic and peace-keeping stakeholders around common goals.
+- Somalia Infrastructure Trust Fund (US$1.8m) – Part of a comprehensive, coherent, coordinated multi-partner initiative to assist Somalia in consolidating peace and moving along a path of long-term development.
+The Somali New Deal COMPACT, endorsed in Brussels in September 2013 by the Federal Government of Somalia and its international partners, sets out a commitment to implement a strategy bringing together development, humanitarian, diplomatic and peace keeping stakeholders around common goals.

-- The Sustainable Energy Fund for Africa, also known as SEFA (GBP 10 million) – DfiD supports the Green Mini-Grid Regional Facility for Africa.
-These funds will be used to support SEFA’s enabling environment activities expected to catalyze investments in commercially viable clean energy mini-grids across the continent.
+- The Sustainable Energy Fund for Africa (GBP 10 million) – DfID supports the Green Mini-Grid Regional Facility for Africa.
+Funds will be used to support the Sustainable Energy Fund for Africa’s enabling environment activities that are expected to catalyze investments in commercially viable clean energy mini-grids across the continent.